 King Henry Wanted a Boy

 Unfortunately, King Henry did not want a daughter.
 He wanted a son who would be his heir and take over as king someday.
 He wanted a son so bad that he divorced his first wife, Catherine, when she didn't have a son.
-When Elizabeth was just three years old, the king had her mother, Queen Anne, put to death for not having a son.
+When Elizabeth was just three years old, the king had her mother, Queen Anne Boleyn, put to death for high treason (although it was really because she did not have a son).
 Then he married another wife, Jane, who finally gave him the son he wanted, Prince Edward.

 No Longer a Princess